MisterDA/love-release/README.md

 #### OPERATING SYSTEMS
 `-l` Create a plain Love file.
 It is just a zip of your sources, renamed in \*.love.
      Mostly aimed at Linux players or developers and the most common distribution process.

+`-d` Create a deb package.
+Aimed at Debian and Ubuntu derivatives
+     In order to create a Debian package, you must provide more informations about it.
+     See the DEBIAN section below.

 `-m` Create MacOS application.
      Starting with Love 0.9.0, Love no longer supports old x86 Macintosh.